aviatrix-automation/avx-fqdn-to-dcf-policy-translator/README.md

 * There are additional opportunities for optimization where a single destination shares the same source/proto/ports, but that is not implemented.

 ### FQDN Translation:
+The FQDN translation process now intelligently routes traffic based on the protocol and port requirements:

+#### WebGroup Translation (HTTP/HTTPS Traffic):
+* FQDN rules using TCP protocol on standard web ports (80, 443) are translated to WebGroups for optimal web traffic filtering
 * Disabled tags are removed from evaluation.
-* If a VPC has an enabled tag, it will create a policy for each port/proto combination with the source smartgroup as the VPC, the destination smartgroup as the built-in “Public Internet” smartgroup, and the webgroup with it’s port/proto combination.
-This could mean multiple policies per VPC if there are multiple webgroups created per the translation above.
+* If a VPC has an enabled tag for web traffic, it creates policies with the source SmartGroup as the VPC, destination SmartGroup as the built-in "Public Internet" SmartGroup, and the appropriate WebGroup with its port/protocol combination
-* An Egress catch-all policy is then created for all VPCs that have the same “base policy” for an FQDN tag.
-This will be something like src: “multiple source smartgroups”, dst – “Public Internet”, no webgroup, deny all traffic to the built-in “Public Internet” smartgroup.
+* An egress catch-all policy is created for all VPCs that have the same "base policy" for an FQDN tag

+#### FQDN SmartGroup Translation (Non-HTTP/HTTPS Traffic):
+* FQDN rules using non-standard ports, non-TCP protocols, or protocol='all' are translated to FQDN SmartGroups (Hostname SmartGroups)
+* These SmartGroups use DNS Hostname Resource Type to resolve FQDNs to IP addresses at policy enforcement time
+* FQDN policies are created with naming convention: `FQDN_{vpc_name}_{mode}_{protocol}_{port}`
+* Multiple FQDNs with the same protocol/port/mode are efficiently grouped into single SmartGroups
+* Supports all traffic types including SSH, SMTP, custom applications, and any-protocol rules

+#### Discovery Mode and NAT-Only VPCs:
-* Next VPCs in discovery mode will have two policies created – one for known web traffic ports, and one for all other traffic.
+* VPCs in discovery mode have two policies created – one for known web traffic ports, and one for all other traffic
-* src: “multiple source smartgroups”, dst – “Public Internet”, built-in “Any” webgroup, logging enabled, action: Allow, proto: tcp, ports: 80,443
+* src: "multiple source smartgroups", dst – "Public Internet", built-in "Any" webgroup, logging enabled, action: Allow, proto: tcp, ports: 80,443
-* src: “multiple source smartgroups”, dst – “Public Internet”, logging enabled, action: Allow, proto: any
+* src: "multiple source smartgroups", dst – "Public Internet", logging enabled, action: Allow, proto: any
-* Last, VPCs that are doing single-ip source nat, but don’t have any FQDN tags enabled will have an allow all policy for public internet access
+* VPCs doing single-IP source NAT without FQDN tags have an allow-all policy for public internet access

 ### Catch-Alls:
 * Since these VPCs may not be attached to a transit and doing L4 east-west policy, we have to make sure this maintains the existing security posture, but doesn’t break anything new.
 A simple way to do this would be to create a set of deny’s for any VPC that has a stateful FW policy set to default deny, and then a single Allow all.
 Many customers won’t want an Allow All as the final policy, though, so a more granular approach is taken.